Alejogb1/job-board/blog-data/can-geth-interact-with-other-blockchain-mainnets-besides-ethereum.md

 id: "can-geth-interact-with-other-blockchain-mainnets-besides-ethereum"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 It's a question I've seen come up in various forms over the years, and it's understandable why there might be confusion.
 While 'geth,' short for go-ethereum, is fundamentally built to interact with the ethereum blockchain (and its various testnets), the core architecture doesn't inherently prevent it from interacting with other blockchain networks entirely.
-The key word here, though, is *'inherently'*.
+The key word here, though, is _'inherently'_.

 My experience with working on custom blockchain solutions for a supply chain project a few years back provided a solid lesson on this.
 We needed to integrate a proof-of-stake sidechain with our main ethereum-based system, and that's where the limitations of using geth directly for non-ethereum mainnets became crystal clear.